bogdanbolchis/bogdanbolchis.github.io/content/posts/SwiftUI - Animated Updates/post.md

 The value used for the Text view's `id` should be unique for the list's rows: `row.text + row.detail`.
 This value is bound to the view, and when a different value is set, the identity of the view is reset.

-View identity is important in a SwiftUI view hierarchy because if it not reset, the system can skip redrawing that part of the hierarchy, which means less work and faster UI.
+View identity is important in a SwiftUI view hierarchy because if it's not reset, the system can skip redrawing that part of the hierarchy, which means less work and faster UI updates.

 The fact that the `id` changes (because `row.detail` changes), causes the Text element with the old `id` to be replaced by a new Text element (with the new `id`).
 This change in the view hierarchy is what gets animated.